matthieucx/yaraku-nlp-assignment/README.md

 - Model serving through a FastAPI app

+Unit tests are provided for most of the codebase, including the FastAPI app.

 The trained model achieves a reasonable performance on the test data, with over 99% accuracy with the provided scoring function.
 Tuned hyperparameters can be found in the `artifacts/` folder.

 ## Workflow